- Inabata Senryoten established as an importer of dyestuffs in Kyoto

 - Nippon Senryo merges into Sumitomo Chemical Co., Ltd.

-Inabata & Co., Ltd. becomes exclusive distributor of dyestuffs, chemicals, and pharmaceuticals for Sumitomo Chemical Co., Ltd.
+Inabata & Co., Ltd. becomes the exclusive distributor of dyestuffs, chemicals, and pharmaceuticals for Sumitomo Chemical Co., Ltd.

 - The dyestuffs business is restored due to the abolition of regulations in effect during World War II